In Good Water: why drink tap water

 The Plan involves the refurbishment of 8 lines, covering the period 2018-2023.

 At Hera we drink tap water

-The Hera2O project, launched in 2008, encourages Hera’s employees to use tap water.
-By drinking over 552,000 litres of tap water in 2017 from the dispensers installed in Hera’s canteens and offices, workers avoided the production of almost 17 tonnes of plastic, equivalent to around 555 bins, and over 847,000 plastic bottles (0.5 litre bottles were considered for canteens and individual use, and 1.5 litre bottles for offices and meeting rooms).
-This virtuous behaviour generated an energy savings of approximately 57 tonnes of oil equivalent and reduced greenhouse gas emissions by 159 tonnes.
+The Hera2O project, launched in 2008, encourages Hera’s employees to drink tap water.
+By drinking over 506 thousand litres of tap water in 2018 from the 118 dispensers installed in Hera’s canteens and offices, workers avoided the production of more than 16 tonnes of plastic, equivalent to around 510 bins, and over 780 plastic bottles (0.5 litre bottles were considered for canteens and individual use, and 1.5 litre bottles for offices and meeting rooms).
+This virtuous behaviour generated an energy savings of approximately 52 tonnes of oil equivalent and reduced greenhouse gas emissions by 146 tonnes.

-Residents can also have good and checked drinking water by obtaining it from the Urban Springs, public dispensers of drinking water, located throughout the area served by the Hera Group.
+Residents can also have good and checked drinking water by obtaining it from the Urban Springs, public dispensers of drinking water, located throughout Hera Group’s service area.
 The water they provide is identical to that in the taps of homes but is cooler (refrigerated) and sparkling water is also dispensed.
-In 2017 the number of “Urban Springs” in the area served by the Hera Group decreased by one unit compared to the previous year, from 70 to 69 because the one in Portomaggiore (FE) is no longer operated by Hera.
-The number of dispensers located in the area served by AcegasApsAmga remained the same as in the previous year (a total of 5), while the number of “Urban Springs”, set up jointly with Marche Multiservizi, increased to a total of 8.
+In 2018, there were 69 “Urban Springs” in the area served by Hera Group while there were 5 dispensers in the area served by AcegasApsAmga; the number of “Urban Springs” set up jointly with Marche Multiservizi increased to a total of 15.